 Genome Scale Reconstruction Procedure

 The process of genome scale metabolic network reconstruction has been reviewed previously (35) and begins with annotating an organism genome using gene-protein-reaction (GPR) relationships stored in a reaction database.
 Several databases are available for this purpose (36–38); we chose the Department of Energy Systems Biology Knowledgebase (Kbase; www.kbase.us), a suite of tools that includes the Model SEED reaction database (38).
 We created our first draft reconstruction using the stored Kbase genome for M. maripaludis S2 (genome id: kb|g.575) and the automated reconstruction method (“Reconstruct Genome-scale Metabolic Model”).
 For this initial reconstruction, we used the default gram negative biomass composition and filled knowledge gaps using likelihood based gap filling (method currently not supported in Kbase Narrative Interface).
-This yielded the first full draft of the metabolic reconstruction that could predict growth when simulated as a model.
+This yielded a first full draft of the metabolic reconstruction that could predict growth when simulated as a model.

 We expanded and refined the model by manually adding information from literature sources.
 In cases where reactions from literature were part of the Model SEED database, we labeled the reactions using SEED identifiers, names, subsystems, and EC numbers.
 For other cases where we encountered reactions that were not part of the Model SEED we created unique reaction identifiers and names, then added subsystem information based on our knowledge of the metabolic network.
 We also adhered to SEED identifiers, names, formulas, and charges for metabolites whenever possible and had very few cases where we specified our own values.
 Metabolites were compartmentalized using standard tags for cytosol (“c0”) and extracellular (“e0”) compartments.
 These tags additionally identify M. maripaludis as “Organism 0” in the possible future case where we could add other organisms to create a community metabolic reconstruction.
 Exchange reactions used for introducing metabolites to the extracellular compartment were standardized in “EX_{metabolite ID}[e0]” format.
 Comprehensive information on the reactions, metabolites, and genes in our reconstruction can be found in Supplementary Materials.